gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 ### Get the configuration details for your client

 You can now check the list of the clients you added.
-You can `Delete` any unwanted client.
-Please click `Configurations` to find the configuration details which you need to use when you are setting up WireGuard client.
-We provide QRcode and Plain Text, you can use a Text Editor software to save the Plain Text to `.conf` file.
+Please click `Configurations` to find the configuration details you need to use when you are setting up WireGuard client.

+We provide QR code and Plain Text, you can use a Text Editor software to save the Plain Text to `.conf` file.

 ![Configuration list](https://static.gl-inet.com/docs/router/en/3/tutorials/wireguard_server/wireguard_config_list.png){class="glboxshadow"}

 ![wireguard configuration](https://static.gl-inet.com/docs/router/en/3/tutorials/wireguard_server/wireguard_configuration.png){class="glboxshadow"}

-### To check if WireGuard Server is working properly

-To check if WireGuard Server is working properly, we can use another device connected to another network and use the WireGuard configuration we exported earlier to connect and see whether it connects properly and whether the IP address is the IP of WireGuard Server.

-The simpliest way is to use a cell phone with [WireGuard official client app](https://www.wireguard.com/install){target="_blank"} installed, turn off its Wi-Fi connection, and only connect to Internet via 3G/4G/5G.
-Then open the WireGuard app, import the WireGuard configuration from QR code.
-Enable the connection, check if the phone has Internet access and whether its IP address is the IP of your WireGuard Server.

-There are several common reasons cause failed:

-* The Internet Service Provider doesn't assign you a public IP address, please check [here](#make-sure-internet-service-provider-assigns-you-a-public-ip-address).
-* You may need setup port forwarding, please check [here](#network-topology).
-* The port you are using for WireGuard Server is blocked by the Internet Service Provider, change to another port, or contact the Internet Service Provider.
-* Some countries/regions may block the VPN connection.

-### If your public IP address is dynamic
+### Enable DDNS (Optional)

-Some Internet Service Providers may change your IP address sometimes.
-To overcome this, enable the [DDNS](ddns.md), then edit the configuration to replace public IP address with your DDNS url.
+Some Internet Service Providers may assign you a dynamic IP address, which means it changes from time to time.
+In this case, please enable the [DDNS](ddns.md), then edit the configuration to replace the public IP address with your DDNS url.

 1. Copy the content of the configuration to a text editor(e.g. [Atom](https://atom.io/){target="_blank"}, [Sublime](https://www.sublimetext.com/){target="_blank"}).
 2. Edit the configuration to replace DDNS url with your public IP address.